PablocFonseca/streamlit-aggrid/README.md

 **Note** (feb 2024 update)

 (feb 2024 update)
-I had to stop the development during last year, bc my main job took a lot of my time in 2023...
+I had to stop the development during last year, for things outside of my control...
 Many people had reached me stating how Streamlit AgGrid devlivered value to them.
 I'll dedicate some more time over the next months with focus on (on this priority):
     - Stability and dependency updates.